xuqiang124/atmk_system/README.md

 # Tagging Knowledge Concepts for Math Problems Based on Multi-label Text Classification
+The paper is published on [Expert Systems with Applications](https://www.sciencedirect.com/science/article/abs/pii/S0957417424030999?via%3Dihub).
 The supplementary materials include: the dataset of the experiment, the code for model training, and the data of experimental results.